carpentries/instructor-training/_extras/guide.md

 *   The terminal window bottom is above the learner's heads for those sitting in the back.
 *   Instructor makes mistake (a typo) and uses the occasion to illustrate how to interpret error-messages.

+## Motivation and Demotivation

+*   In the exercise on brainstorming motivational challenges, review the comments in the Etherpad.
+    Rather than read all outloud, highlight the common themes (i.e. establish value, positive expectiations, promote self efficiency) or things that stand out our that you can relate to.
+    Note: this exercise can be done before or going through the above list.

+*   In the exercise on brainstorming demotivational experiences, review the comments in the Etherpad.
+    Rather than read all out loud,
+    highlight a few of the things that could have been done differently.
+    This will give everyone some confidence in how to handle these situations in the future.

 ## Running Discussion Sessions

 The purpose of the discussion session is for students to ask questions